MLHale/CYBR8950/projects/milestone3.md

 - Grammar and spelling - The paper should be free of grammar and spelling errors.
 - Writing style - The paper should have a cohesive narrative flow that maintains the reader's interest.

-The quality of submission should be better than a "typical class paper" written to a prompt.
+The quality of submission should be significantly better than a "typical class paper" written to a prompt.
 Time and group sizes are limiting factors, papers written by a group of authors will be held to a comparably higher standard than papers written solo.
 If students decide to submit a shared graduate student paper among their teammates, I will expect the quality to be higher, given the reduced time burden associated with the group work.

 **Group work should also include an additional section in the paper notating the contributions of each author.
 All authors must agree with the contribution list.**